hamzahmed05/MyDex/README.md

 Tools:

-- hardhat: development environment to compile, deploy, and test ethereum software
+- hardhat: development environment to compile, deploy, and test ethereum software.
-- Ethers JS:  complete ethereum wallet implementation and utilities
+- Ethers JS:  complete ethereum wallet implementation and utilities.

 Libary:
-- OpenZeppelin - ERC20 token
+- OpenZeppelin - ERC20 token.

 # Detailed Overview
 Although I wasn't required to make a factory, I felt that it was very import to the functionality of the exchange.
 The project makes use of 3 contracts: Token, Exchange, and Factory.